 A league of his own

 `Be true to your craft.
-Do no take the short cut,’ emphasizes Mr Sunil Sethi, President, Fashion Design Council of India (FDCI).
-An extraordinary gentleman, connoisseur of fashion and luxury, astute fashion entrepreneur, humanitarian, and a singular minded force behind fashion’s fast growing `Make In India’ movement.
-He shares industry insights, goals and his vision board for taking Brand India and Indian designers to international markets across the globe.
+Don't take the short cut,’ emphasizes Mr Sunil Sethi, President, Fashion Design Council of India (FDCI).
+An extraordinary gentleman, connoisseur of fashion and luxury, astute entrepreneur, humanitarian, and a singular minded force behind fashion’s fast growing `Make In India’ movement.
+Sethi shares industry insights, goals and his vision for taking Brand India and Indian designers to international markets

 Savvy, razor sharp, focused, hands-on as much as man-on-the-field, a consummate all-rounder entrepreneur-professional, watching Mr Sethi `work’ the fashion week is a master-class in multi-tasking leadership from the front.
 His attention to detail acute and never faltering, comrade to designers, an occasional dashing model on ramp for close design friends, and having had the pleasure and honour of working with him and watching his craft, a delightful good taste for Jackets that could make any style columnist singing straight to deadlines day after day.